jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_/Forms/Updating a Record.md

 ## Updating the record

-In this section, we will gonna have deep look at how you can update your records in the database or delete them with Jig form.
+In this section, we will gonna have deep look at how you can update your records in the database or delete them with jig form.

 :::ExpandableHeading